 Updated FBA Fee Preview

 New FBA fulfilment fees were introduced on April 26, 2018.
-The FBA Fee Preview report in Seller Central and the Fulfillment by Amazon Revenue Calculator were updated two weeks in advance to reflect the change.
+The FBA Fee Preview report in Amazon Seller Central is a portal or a h...
+More and the Fulfillment by Amazon Revenue Calculator were updated two weeks in advance to reflect the change.
 Please check your fees for items currently stored in a fulfillment center.

 New FBA Fees on Amazon Japan